 flaky salt, like Maldon, for garnishing

 Toast the slices of your rustic baguette until light brown.
 Spread goat cheese onto the toasts (don’t be shy in your spreading).
+Evenly distribute the preserved lemon between the toasts.
 Drizzle the toasts generously with honey, lightly sprinkle on smoked paprika, and finish with several pinches of flaky salt over all the toasts.
 Taste and see if the toasts are in need of more paprika or salt.

 *if you don’t have any preserved lemon and cannot find any at the store, whip or whisk your goat cheese with a tablespoon or two of fresh lemon juice!